Sheila Butler: Academic career and artistry

 In late 1972, Sheila Butler left the Northwest Territories and assumed teaching positions the University of Manitoba and the University of Winnipeg between 1973 and 1989, before moving to the Visual Arts faculty at the University of Western Ontario.
 She retired from teaching in 2004 and moved to Toronto, Ontario.

 As a visual artist, her work centres around the human condition.
 Some of her series have included bodies swimming, in tents, sleeping, while other works focus on violent images from the news media.
 In particular, her work delves into the treatment of women.
 Examples of such work are Bedroom (1982) and The National and the Journal (1984).
 Gary Michael Dault from The Globe and Mail said, "drawing has always been a central fact of her [Butler] existence as an artist (her wispy, sprawling drawing installation, The Essential Tremor, a sort of enterable dream journal, is one of the strongest works in the show)."
 Further, Dault described Butler as a "veteran artist" and "a brilliant (and inexplicably undervalued) painter".
 Butler explored themes of violence and fear in her collection The National and the Journal along with other artists including Eleanor Bond, Wanda Koop, Eva Stubbs and Diana Thorneycroft.

 Between 2004 and 2007, Sheila Butler, along with northern-Canadian writer Ruby Arngna'naaq, artist William Noah, southern-Canadian visual artist Patrick Mahon, and Jack Butler, formed the Art and Cold Cash Collective, a five-person artists' collective.
 The exhibition called Art and Cold Cash toured to Canadian art galleries and Arctic settlements, as well as the University of Edinburgh and the Toronto Pearson International Airport.

 In 1983, Plug-In-Art (now Plug-In ICA) created an exploratory committee of women to find ways in which to integrate and promote female artists in Winnipeg.
-Mentoring Artists for Women's Art was founded based upon the recommendations of the committee with Butler as a founding member.
+Mentoring Artists for Women's Art was founded based upon the recommendations of the committee, with Butler as a founding member.

+A retrospective exhibition co-curated by Pamela Edmonds and Patrick Mahon, entitled Sheila Butler: Other Circumstances, was held in Winnipeg in 2024, and in London, Ontario in 2021.

-Her work is in such public collections as the National Gallery of Canada, the Art Gallery of Hamilton, the University of Toronto, the Winnipeg Art Gallery and University of Manitoba in Winnipeg.
+Her work is in such public collections as the National Gallery of Canada, the Art Gallery of Hamilton, the University of Toronto, the Winnipeg Art Gallery and University of Manitoba in Winnipeg, as well as the Robert McLaughlin Gallery, Oshawa.